ondrabus/kontent-nuxt3-module/README.md

 })
 ```

+Don't forget to use **v11 and newer** of the Kontent Delivery JS SDK.

 ## Sample app
 You can find the [Nuxt3 sample Lumen app here](https://github.com/ondrabus/nuxt3-starter-kontent-lumen).
 Among others, it shows how to work with stores and dynamic routing.